Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Which is best for couples?

-The Tri-Fold Mattress and the Padded Japanese Floor Mattress stayed the calmest during partner movement in our checks.
+The Tri-Fold and the Padded Japanese Floor Mattress were the calmest during partner movement, though edge support still dropped near the perimeter.

 Which feels coolest?